tarquin-the-brave/blog/content/posts/re-learning-haskell-3.md

 I was using a long `List` for each "wire" to store the coordinates it passed through, then finding where two wires had crossed by putting a function that matches the coordinates in an applicative functor across the two lists.
-This ends up scaling like n<sup>2</sup> as the wires get longer.
+This ends up scaling with order `m * n` as the wires get longer.

 Essentially `List` was a terrible choice of data structure for this.
 Lists provide an ordering of their data, and allow you to express duplicates.
 We want the answer to the question: "what points has a path visited?", we don't care about the answers to "what order did the path visit those points in?", and "were any points visited more than once?".
-But by choosing `List` we pay for the answers to those questions.
+But by choosing `List`, or any other ordered collection that allows duplicates, we pay for the answers to those questions.

 A simple refactor to store this data in [`HashSet`s][hashset], and finding the [intersection][intersec] to get the points where the wires crossed reduced the